 I saved this fish for a date night at home over Twixmas.
 We pan fried then ovened this cut, and served it with roasted hasselback jerusalem artichokes (gloriously sweet and nutty and in season right now), cauliflower puree, and the bearnaise butter.
 The fish was creamy, firm yet soft and an absolute treat – a restaurant standard dish, but cooked at home!

-I’ve yet to cook the whole Dover sole and the scallops, but I’m definitely planning to have the sweet scallops with the punchy romesco sauce, cooked on a small BBQ on the beach at some point soon for a luxurious outdoor treat post-sea-dip!
+I’ve yet to cook the scallops, but I’m definitely planning to have the sweet scallops with the punchy romesco sauce, cooked on a small BBQ on the beach at some point soon for a luxurious outdoor treat post-sea-dip!